-7.1.4.1.3 Four-Wave Mixing (FWM)
+7.1.4.1.3 Four-wave mixing (FWM)

-The following text is based on II.3.5/G.663 and it is reproduced here for the benefit of the reader.
-Four-Wave Mixing (FWM), also called four-photon mixing, occurs when the interaction of two or three optical waves at different wavelengths generates new optical waves, called mixing products or sidebands, at other wavelengths.
+The following text is based on clause II.3.5 of [ITU-T G.663] and it is reproduced here for the benefit of the reader.
+Four-wave mixing (FWM), also called four-photon mixing, occurs when the interaction of two or three optical waves at different wavelengths generates new optical waves, called mixing products or sidebands, at other wavelengths.
 This interaction occurs mainly between signals in WDM systems.

 In the case of two signals, the intensity modulation at their beat frequency modulates the fibre refractive index and produces a phase modulation at a difference frequency.
 The phase modulation creates two sidebands at frequencies given by this difference.
-In the case of three signals, more and stronger mixing products are produced (see Figure 7-6) which will fall directly on adjacent signal channels when the channel spacing are equal in frequency.
+In the case of three signals, more and stronger mixing products are produced (see Figure 7-6) which will fall directly on adjacent signal channels when the channel spacing is equal in frequency.
 Two optical waves propagating along a fibre produce FWM with high efficiency if the phase matching condition is achieved between sidebands and initial signals.

-NOTE - D = -0.2 ps/nm.km at the central channel when 3-mW channels are used [5].
+Figure 7-6 - Optical power spectrum measured at the output of 25 km length of dispersion shifted ($D = -0.2 \text{ ps/nm} \cdot \text{km}$ at the central channel) when 3 mW channels are used [b-Tkach]